-You can even rub the crushed levels on your skin, which can act like bug spray.
+You can even rub the crushed levels on your skin, which can act like a mosquito repellant.
 The aroma is nice, it has a lemon scent to it, making it a go-to mosquito repellent.

-Marigolds are definitely nice to look at with their vibrant colors, but did you know that they’re great for mosquito control?
+Marigolds are definitely nice to look at with their vibrant colors, but did you know that they're great for mosquito control?
 Marigold flowers contain pyrethrum, which is a compound found in many insect repellents.
-Potted marigolds are great to have around a crowded space, but they also look nice as a border around the vegetable garden.
+Potted marigolds are great to have around a crowded space, but they also look nice as a diy border around the vegetable garden beds.

-Sure the cats might have a hard time staying away, but the mosquitoes won’t!
-Catnip is in the mint family and contains a natural chemical called nepetalactone, that’s both an insect repellent and feline attractant.
-Catnip is very easy to grow, however, if you don’t want to attract cats, this might not be the best option.
+Sure the cats might have a hard time staying away, but the mosquitoes won't with this mosquito repelling plant.
+Catnip is in the mint family and contains a natural chemical called nepetalactone, that's both an insect repellent and feline attractant.
+Catnip is very easy to grow, however, if you don't want to attract cats, this might not be the best option.

 5. Lemon Balm